slavikshakhov/angular-learn/README.md

-1. render a as a child of b (b is part of a's html)
+1. from a render b comps according to # of els in El[] array (\*ngFor)
-2. from a get access to b's field (x), print it (by b tag or by ref)
+2. access from a first b's fields
-3. from a get access to b as DOM
+3. access from a last b's fields
-4. from a get DOM of any a's html el (h1 by ref) and change it's style
+4. from a get number of rendered bs
+5. (how to capture in a if # of rendered bs changes)
+6. (from a, how to iterate bs as comps)
+7. from a access bs as DOM (part of a html)